-The Council recommends that Bonneville work with the CTWSRO to determine how the ISRP requested monitoring (#2 and #3) for the CTWSRO project can be addressed with the Bonneville's Action Effectiveness Monitoring of Tributary Habitat Improvement: a programmatic approach for the BPA Fish and Wildlife Program.
-The Council recommends that Bonneville assists the CTWSRO project sponsors in describing in their proposal this relationship and how the AEM data and evaluation outcomes will be used to inform the CTWSRO project sponsors on the effectiveness of their actions to guide project implementation and to report supporting evidence in their annual project reports and for future ISRP proposal reviews.
+Based on Bonneville and NOAA Fisheries presentation the Fish and Wildlife Committee recommends to the Council that Bonneville work with the CTWSRO to determine how the ISRP requested monitoring (#2 and #3) for the CTWSRO project can be addressed with the Bonneville's proposed approach for tributary AEM described in their Action Effectiveness Monitoring of Tributary Habitat Improvement: a programmatic approach for the BPA Fish and Wildlife Program document.
+The Council recommends that Bonneville assists the CTWSRO project sponsors in describing in their proposal this relationship.
+This should also include a description of how these AEM data and evaluation outcomes will be used to inform the CTWSRO project sponsors on the effectiveness of their actions to guide project implementation.
+As well as how these data and evaluation outcomes will be used as supporting evidence for the effectiveness of their actions and reported in their annual project reports and for future ISRP proposal reviews.

-Based on this understanding the Council staff recommends that the Committee support that the actions proposed in Beaver and Mill Creeks proceed to implementation.
-This recommendation is conditioned on the details requested regarding Beaver Creek to be addressed in contracting and included in the Geographic narrative.
+Based on this understanding the Fish and Wildlife Committee supports that the actions proposed in Beaver and Mill Creeks proceed to implementation.
+This recommendation is conditioned on the details requested, by the ISRP (ISRP document 2012-20), regarding Beaver Creek to be addressed in contracting and included in the narrative associated with the currently ongoing Geographic review.

-It is also noted that Warm Springs River implementation is dependent on a submittal and review by the ISRP.
-Upon favorable review from the ISRP work can proceed to implementation
+It is also noted that the implementation associated with the work area in the Warm Springs River is dependent on a submittal and review by the ISRP.
+Upon favorable review from the ISRP work can proceed to implementation w:\mf\ww\moa 2008-2010\three tribes\submittals\nov4 accord 11 narratives\200830100\2012\2012 beaver mill isrp reviews\202513 beavermilldecdoc.docx